10 Tips to Decorate Your Home with Tall Plants

 Large palms or ficus plants are often used alone or in groupings to serve as the focal point of the room.

-Good interior designers say that each room needs a center of attention which draws the eye “to something” or “away from something.”
+Good interior designers say each room needs a center of attention which draws the eye “to something” or “away from something.”
 Tall houseplants serve this purpose very nicely.
 Large palms or ficus plants are often used alone or in groupings to serve as the focal point of the room.

 Some designers and homeowners consider houseplants as the “perfect accessory."
 Plants are ideal fill-ins for problems areas in your room.
 They also blend in and enhance any style of décor.
-Most plants are very economical and if properly cared for last for years and even filter the indoor air.

 Decorating with tall indoor plants is a reasonable and easy way of adding more beauty to your home.
 Research shows having houseplants in your home is physiologically beneficial by cleaning the air.
-Some people just feel better in a home filled with living plants.
+Some people feel better in a home filled with living plants.
 Houseplants can make a home feel lived in and give it a comfortable, inviting feeling.

 You don't need a book about plants to add any plant to a room.
 The task is simple and only takes a couple of hours.

-In centuries past, wealthy land owners would send botanists to the far reaches of the earth to find the perfect type of exotic plant which would serve as the focal point of the entire home.
+In centuries past, wealthy landowners would send botanists to the far reaches of the earth to find the perfect type of exotic plant, which would serve as the focal point of the entire home.
 Most often the agent would return with a palm of some kind.

-Thankfully today a simple trip to a plant store is all that is needed to add an exotic, tropical feeling to any room in the house.
+Thankfully today, a simple trip to a plant store is all that is needed to add an exotic, tropical feeling to any room in the house.

-Getting the Tall Plant to Your Home
+8. Getting the Tall Plant to Your Home

-Most nurseries offer delivery service.
-A professional delivery service is the best route to go because they know how to transport tall plants with no or minimal damage to the plant.
+Most nurseries offer a delivery service.
+Professional delivery service is the best route to go because they know how to transport tall plants with no or minimal damage to the plant.

 How tall do you want your plant to be?
 That depends on how high your ceiling is.
-You will need to measure from the top to the bottom.
+You will need to measure from top to bottom.
 You take those measurements with you to the nursery.
 The staff will be able to help you determine how tall your plant can be in your room.
 You will also need to consider the container's size.

-If you have a vaulted ceiling, a 6-foot plant might be too shorr.
+If you have a vaulted ceiling, a 6-foot plant might be too short.
 With a 7-foot ceiling, a 6-foot plant will balance well in the room.
 Make sure the container is the correct size.

-Once you have added your tall houseplants to your home notice the positive changes.
+Once you have added your tall houseplants to your home, notice the positive changes.
 Do you feel more comfortable?
 Is the home more inviting?

 © 2016 Kenna McHugh